 The DE-VAU-GE Food Company of Germany, which is the major manufacturing unit in the Euro-Africa Division, moved into a new building at Lueneburg in 1976 and in 1977 acquired the bakery business previously owned by Brother Bosen, of Dusseldorf.
 The market for their products is growing rapidly.
-Phag Food Factory, of Switzerland, and Pur-Aliment Food Factory, of France, also are expanding their markets and are now distributing the DE-VAU-GE products under their own label.
+Phag Food Factory, of Switzerland, and Pur-Aliment Food Factory, of France, also are expanding their markets and are now distributing the DE-VAU-GE products under their own label its operations into Chile.
+In 1976 a new factory on the campus of the Chile College was completed and began production of fruit products and protein foods.
+The market for the products produced by Alimentos Granix, of Argentina, particularly the variety of multicereal savory crackers, has grown at an amazing rate.
+Superbom, of Brazil, still enjoys a substantial share of the juice market.
+During the quinquennium they began production of vegetable-protein products, and the demand has increased rapidly to the point where they are now producing 700 tons per year.

-The South American Division Food Company has expanded 28 (588)
+The South American Division Food Company has expanded